MetaMask/metamask-docs/wallet/tutorials/simple-react-dapp.md

 export default App
 ```

-To test out our error handling we can just disconnect from the accounts we are connected to inside of MetaMask:
+To test the error handling, disconnect from your accounts in MetaMask:

 ![Disconnect from selected Account](../assets/tutorials/dapp-tutorial/img-08.png)

-And we can attempt to connect again and choose to reject the connection:
+Attempt to connect again and choose to cancel the connection:

 ![Cancel request to connect](../assets/tutorials/dapp-tutorial/img-09.png)

-And then we will see the error message displayed on the app and in the console:
+You'll see the error message displayed on the dapp and in the console:

 ![MetaMask User Reject Request Error](../assets/tutorials/dapp-tutorial/img-10.png)

+## Conclusion

+This tutorial walked you through creating a single component dapp using Vite, some basics of
-With these changes in place we covered most of the basics around working with MetaMask and it's API from within a single component and managing that state locally.
+interacting with MetaMask and its API, and managing state locally.

-## Single Component Conclusion

-Our code is getting confusing.
-But we have yet to lead you astray.
-We now have our heads around connecting and listening to the MetaMask wallet state.
-But, if we want to bring this functionality to an application with more than one component subscribing to its state, we're going to have to break out of this local state and use [React's Context API](https://react.dev/reference/react/useContext) to manage the state globally and ensure that any component in our application can be aware and conditionally render or display information about our MetaMask wallet.

-This final code for this app (`single-component-final` branch) can be found in our on GitHub at: [MetaMask/dapp-tutorial-react](https://github.com/MetaMask/dapp-tutorial-react/tree/single-component-final).
+You can see the [source code](https://github.com/MetaMask/dapp-tutorial-react/tree/single-component-final)
+for the final state of this dapp tutorial.

+To bring this functionality to a dapp with more than one component subscribing to its state, you
+must use [React's Context API](https://react.dev/reference/react/useContext) to manage the state
+globally and ensure that any component in your dapp can be aware and conditionally render or display
+information about your MetaMask wallet.
+The sequel to this tutorial, which is coming soon, will walk you through this.